P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

-The P0108 trouble code is an OBD-II diagnostic code that indicates an issue with the Manifold Absolute Pressure (MAP) sensor or its circuit, often affecting engine performance and fuel efficiency.
-This article provides a detailed examination of P0108, covering its definition, causes, symptoms, diagnostic steps, and solutions.
-Supported by real-world case studies—such as issues in the Jeep Cherokee and other models—this guide offers practical insights for vehicle owners and technicians to effectively resolve this fault.
+The P0108 trouble code is an OBD-II diagnostic code that indicates an issue with the Manifold Absolute Pressure (MAP) sensor or its circuit, often affecting engine performance and fuel efficiency in vehicles like the Jeep Cherokee.
+This article provides a detailed examination of P0108, covering its definition, causes, symptoms, diagnostic steps, and solutions for how to diagnose P0108 in Ford Mustang or fix P0108 in Toyota Corolla.
+Supported by real-world user case studies—such as MAP sensor failure in the Jeep Cherokee and wiring issues in other models—this guide offers practical insights for vehicle owners and technicians to effectively resolve this fault using tools like the iCarsoft CR MAX scanner.

 P0108 is an OBD-II diagnostic trouble code (DTC) defined as "Manifold Absolute Pressure/Barometric Pressure Circuit High Input."
-It indicates that the Engine Control Module (ECM) has detected a voltage signal from the MAP sensor that is higher than the expected range (typically above 4.5 volts), suggesting a circuit issue or sensor malfunction.
-In some vehicles, the MAP sensor also functions as a barometric pressure sensor, measuring atmospheric pressure before the engine starts.
+It indicates that the Engine Control Module (ECM) has detected a voltage signal from the MAP sensor that is higher than the expected range (typically above 4.5 volts), suggesting a circuit issue or sensor malfunction in cars like the Jeep Cherokee.
+In some vehicles, the MAP sensor also functions as a barometric pressure sensor, measuring atmospheric pressure before the engine starts, which is crucial for accurate fuel injection timing.

 The MAP sensor measures the pressure inside the intake manifold, which varies with engine load and throttle position.
 The ECM uses this data to calculate the air density and adjust the air-fuel mixture and ignition timing for optimal combustion.
-A high input signal can lead the ECM to miscalculate these parameters, triggering P0108 and potentially causing performance issues.
+A high input signal from a faulty MAP sensor can lead the ECM to miscalculate these parameters, triggering P0108 and potentially causing performance issues like rough idle in high-mileage vehicles.

-• MAP sensor voltage exceeds the normal operating threshold.
+• MAP sensor voltage exceeds the normal operating threshold due to sensor failure.

-• Wiring or connector issues in the MAP sensor circuit.
+• Wiring or connector issues in the MAP sensor circuit causing short to voltage.

-P0108 can stem from various factors.
-Below is a detailed list of common causes, supported by real-world examples:
+P0108 can stem from various factors, especially in popular models like the Jeep Cherokee where MAP sensor replacement is common.
+Below is a detailed list of common causes, supported by real-world user examples for fixing P0108 in Toyota Corolla or diagnosing P0108 in Honda Civic:

 • (1) Faulty MAP Sensor